-I have been working both as a research scientist and cryptography software engineer in the field of homomorphic encryption for the past six years.
+I have been working as both a research scientist and a cryptography software engineer in the field of homomorphic encryption since 2019.

-I am the co-author and principal contributor of the library Lattigo, a Go module that implements Ring Learning With Errors (RLWE) based Homomorphic Encryption (HE) primitives and Multiparty Homomorphic Encryption (MHE) based secure protocols.
-Lattigo is one of the most well know open-source library for HE and MHE with over 1.3k stars.
+I am the co-author and principal contributor of Lattigo, a Go library implementing Ring Learning With Errors (RLWE)-based homomorphic encryption (HE) primitives and multiparty homomorphic encryption (MHE) protocols.
+Lattigo is one of the most widely used open-source libraries for HE and MHE, with over 1.4k stars on GitHub.

-As a research scientist I regularly have works accepted in conferences and journals (PoPETS, Eurocrypt, ACNS, Patterns, WAHC, …) and I serve as a reviewer or sub-reviewer for conferences and journals regularly.
-I am also among the winning teams of the homomorphic encryption track of the iDASH Privacy and Security Workshop challenge every year, for the past 5 years.
+As a research scientist, I regularly publish in conferences and journals such as PoPETS, Eurocrypt, ACNS, Patterns, and WAHC, and I serve as a reviewer or sub-reviewer for several venues.
+I have also been multiple times part of the winning teams of the homomorphic encryption track of the iDASH Privacy and Security Workshop challenge.

-As an engineer, my work in the private sector consisted in researching, designing, implementing and integrating privacy preserving machine learning and statistical analytics in large scale B2B applications.
-The designed solutions were built on top of applied cryptography combined with other privacy enhancing technologies, such as lattice based fully homomorphic encryption, multiparty computation, federated learning and differential privacy.
-Since early 2024 I moved out of the private sector to focus again on applied research, developing solutions, using homomorphic encryption as the core technology, in Rust.
+As an engineer, my industry work focused on researching, designing, implementing, and integrating privacy-preserving machine learning and statistical analytics into large-scale B2B applications.
+The solutions I developed combined applied cryptography with other privacy-enhancing technologies, including lattice-based fully homomorphic encryption, multiparty computation, federated learning, and differential privacy.
+In early 2024, I transitioned back to applied research, focusing on developing solutions with homomorphic encryption at their core, now primarily in Rust.

-Our current project at Phantom Zone is to design and develop a fully encrypted RISC-V32 virtual machine as well as an FHE backend based on spqlios-arithmetic.
+At Phantom Zone, our current project is the design and development of a fully encrypted RISC-V32 virtual machine, as well as an FHE backend (Poulpy) with at its core the hardware acceleration layer of spqlios-arithmetic.

 Two graded semesters at EPFL on privacy enhancing technologies, number theory and applied cryptography.